kshedden/case_studies/methods/distributions.typ

 L-moments are useful descriptive statistics that capture the shape of distributions.
 They are more robust (less sensitive to contamination) than the classical moments, and one can estimate higher order L-moments than is practical with classical moments.

 A connection has emerged between L-moments and the study of heavy tails.
 The standardized fourth L-moment $lambda_4^s$ is a measure of tail heaviness.
 It is not directly equivalent to the tail index $alpha$, but arguably captures a similar characteristic of a distribution.
-It has been argued (see #link("https://www.tandfonline.com/doi/full/10.1080/00031305.2024.2402898#abstract")[here]) that if the standardized fourth L-moment exceeds 0.35, then the tails are sufficiently heavy that conventional statistical inference is "disrupted".
+It has been argued (see #link("https://www.tandfonline.com/doi/full/10.1080/00031305.2024.2402898#abstract")[here]) that if the standardized fourth L-moment exceeds $approx 0.35-0.4$, then the tails are sufficiently heavy that conventional statistical inference is "disrupted".

 == Estimation of L-moments